dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### UsePointShadowsDay

-Wether to cast shadows from point lights.
+Whether to cast shadows from point lights.
 Requires a slight darkening of the entire screen.

 >Default: false